About me

 I work with adolescents (16+ years) and adults of all backgrounds, ages, and life experiences.
 My preference is to work in person at Maritime Street Therapy in Leith, Edinburgh, however I also offer online sessions via Teams.

-I offer weekly morning, daytime and evening sessions (Mondays), and I aim to arrange appointments for new clients within a week of an enquiry.
+I offer weekly sessions on Mondays, Tuesdays, Wednesdays and Fridays, and I aim to arrange appointments for new clients within a week of an enquiry.